 Yuko Hara – Viola

-“For me, the organ is truly the queen of instruments”, explains Asya Fateyeva enthusiastically.
-“There is so much you can do – the incredible range of its timbres and how Sebastian Küchler-Blessing blends the registers: As a saxophonist, I find that very inspiring!
-And the sounds of both instruments blend very well” – especially when an experienced, virtuose organist like Essen's cathedral organist Sebastian Küchler-Blessing is playing.
+"The organ is truly the queen of instruments for me," enthuses Asya Fateyeva.
+"There's so much you can do – this whole palette of timbres and how Sebastian Küchler-Blessing mixes the stops: That's very inspiring for me as a saxophonist!
+And the sounds of both instruments blend very well."
+Especially when an experienced and virtuoso organist like Sebastian Küchler-Blessing, the Essen Cathedral organist, is playing.